 Writing dialogue can sometimes be overwhelming – it’s not easy, but… It’s possible!
-After reading the next few tips you’ll improve your dialogue in no time.
-Writing dialogue is like any other job, skill or sport – to perfect it you must constantly develop the craft.
+After reading the next few tips on how to write dialogue in a script, you’ll improve your dialogue in no time.
+Writing dialogue is like any other job, skill, or sport – to perfect it you must constantly develop the craft.

 Here we provide you with 7 essential tips to improve the dialogue within your script, let’s check them out: